Shelf-nu/.github/profile/README.md

 </h4>
 <p align="center" >
 Shelf 🏷️ Asset Management infrastructure for absolutely everyone (open source).<br/> <br/>
-Shelf is a simple and visual asset management and location tracking system that allows people to track their physical assets with ease.
+Shelf is a simple and visual asset management and location tracking software that allows teams to categorize, manage and track their physical assets with ease.
 </p>

 ## Core Features and Benefits 💫

 With Shelf, you can take a picture of any item you own and store it in your own database.
 From there, you can generate a printable code (QR) that you can tag onto the item, making it easy to identify and locate in the future.
-Shelf has a handy code printing area where you can add as many QR codes as you can on an A4 sticker paper sheet.
-You can also add detailed information about the item, including its purchase date, purchase price, warranty information, and more.
+Add detailed information about the item, including its purchase date, purchase price, warranty information, and more.
+We have no strong opinions on what an asset is - you define your own custom field logic and define rules for assets entering your database.

 <div align="left">